 Christiana Willes and overarm bowling

-The large bat incident
+The wide bat incident

 A not-so-kindly spectator ran out onto the field and gave Edrich a wider bat, perhaps even inspired by memories of the Ladybird illustration.